Kakejiku: Japan’s Living Scrolls of Art, Season, and Spirit

 Fūtai (風帯)

-Two long hanging decorative strips that dangle from the top of the scroll.
-These are purely ornamental, often made from the same fabric as the ichimonji.
+Two long hanging strips that come down from the top of the scroll.

 Tsuyu (露)